Labels in braille

 Many of the Co-Op own brand goods have basic information, such as the product name, in uncontracted (grade 1) braille on their packaging.

-Also, due to recent EU regulation, pharmaceutical companies are increasingly required to braille the product name and strength on the packaging of their medicines.
+Also, due to recent EU regulation, pharmaceutical companies are increasingly required to include braille for the product name and strength on the packaging of their medicines.